An accident can happen in a moment’s notice. Stay alert on all train platforms.

 There are two items to have on your person that can help keep you safe in the event of an emergency: a cell phone and a flashlight.
 If you are one of the passengers lucky enough to have phone service, it’s important to try calling for help.
 It certainly can’t hurt.

-This article is from the summer 2015 issue of SURVIVOR’S EDGE.
+This article is from an issue of SURVIVOR’S EDGE.
 To subscribe, please visit Realworldsurvivor.com/subscribe.